storj/docs/src/pages/dcs/how-tos/elements-integration-guide/index.md

 slug: how-tos/elements-integration-guide
 description: Looking to integrate Elements.tv with Storj for secure and scalable content distribution?
 This step-by-step guide will walk you through the process of configuring your Elements.tv account to use Storj as the storage destination for your media content.
 By
 createdAt: 2023-03-09T17:08:11.000Z
-updatedAt: 2023-03-13T19:55:10.000Z
+updatedAt: 2023-07-18T17:27:38.199Z
 docId: Wxxt9kSk6B4afO-vgDcQ8
+pageTitle: Elements Integration Guide
+description: Looking to integrate Elements.tv with Storj for secure and scalable content distribution?
+This step-by-step guide will walk you through the process of configuring your Elements.tv account to use Storj as the storage destination for your media content.
+By
 ---

-ELEMENTS provides a powerful hardware and software platform that supports every step of the post-production and broadcasting workflow – from sophisticated on-premise technologies with unique features to future-proof cloud solutions.
-For more information, visit [﻿https://elements.tv/](http://www.acronis.com/).
+[ELEMENTS](https://elements.tv/) provides a powerful hardware and software platform that supports every post-production and broadcasting workflow step – from sophisticated on-premise technologies with unique features to future-proof cloud solutions.&#x20;

 ## **Advantages of ELEMENTS with Storj**